Sorry! De informatie die je zoekt, is enkel beschikbaar in het Engels.

 Throughout the minor, you will be trained in languages and scripts that are markedly different from European languages and our alphabet.
 You will also develop high valued intercultural competence.

 Please note: some courses take place at the UvA campus in the city centre of Amsterdam.
-Also the registration for this courses takes place at the UvA.
+The registration for these courses also takes place at the UvA.
 Please read the information under 'admissions' carefully.

 Overview courses

-• History and Cultures of the Ancient Near East (VU)
+• History and Cultures of the Ancient Near East (VU, course code L_AABAOHW202 [)

 The course History and Cultures of the Ancient Near East (period 1) is a thorough introduction to ancient Near Eastern history from the late 4th millennium to the 3rd century BC.
 The focus lies on Mesopotamia, but the Levant is also included.

-• Archaeology of the Ancient Near East (VU)
+• Archaeology of the Ancient Near East (VU, course code L_BEBAARC209)

 This course, taught in period 2, presents an archaeology-based overview of the societies and cultures of the Ancient Near East.
 You will discuss several themes related to sedentism and food production, ancient urbanism.
 Other subjects are town-countryside relationships, including power and monumentality, food supply system, and administration.